Lying and Conscience Development

 An Internal Standard

 One of the reasons you’ll want to teach the Bible to your kids is because it helps provide a standard of right and wrong.
-The conscience doesn’t determine right and wrong, but is simply a pointer to do what’s right or to avoid what’s wrong and provides ways to connect your child to God’s spiritual strength.
-You’ll want to teach biblical truths and tell Bible stories of people that took a stand for what’s right, even when it was difficult.
+The conscience doesn’t determine right and wrong, but is simply a pointer to do what’s right or to avoid what’s wrong.
+In order to develop a strong conscience, you’ll want to teach biblical truths and tell Bible stories of people that took a stand for what’s right, even when it was difficult.
 (Click here to learn more about teaching the Bible in creative ways.)
 Noah obeyed God even though he had never seen rain and in the face of people who laughed at him.
 Moses felt inadequate but obeyed God anyway and was able to experience the power of God.
 Daniel refused to eat the king’s food and continued to obey God and pray, even after the king outlawed prayer.
 Adam and Eve sinned in the garden and experienced guilt, but then enjoyed the forgiveness of God.
 Many more stories in God’s word help children understand what it means to do the right thing, make things right, and be honest under pressure.